-- 1. Dry the motorcycle with a chamois or an absorbing cloth. - 2.
-Immediately dry the drive chain and lubricate it to prevent it from rusting. - Use a chrome polish to shine chrome, aluminum and stainlesssteel parts, including the exhaust system.
-(Even the thermally induced discoloring of stainlesssteel exhaust systems can be removed through polishing.)
+- 1. Dry the motorcycle with a chamois or an absorbing cloth. - Use a chrome polish to shine chrome, aluminum and stainlesssteel parts, including the exhaust system.
+(Even the thermally induced discoloring of stainlesssteel exhaust systems can be removed through polishing.) - To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces. - 4.
+Use spray oil as a universal cleaner to remove any remaining dirt.

-- To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces. - 5.
-Use spray oil as a universal cleaner to remove any remaining dirt. - 6.
-Touch up minor paint damage caused by stones, etc. - 7.
-Wax all painted surfaces. - 8.
+- 5. Touch up minor paint damage caused by stones, etc. - 6.
+Wax all painted surfaces. - 7.
 Let the motorcycle dry completely before storing or covering it.

-- Make sure that there is no oil or wax on the brakes or tires.
-If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent. - Before operating the motorcycle test its braking performance and cornering behavior.
+- Make sure that there is no oil or wax on the brakes or tires. - If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
+Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.